rbchan/applied-popdy/notes.md

   * At least 4 questions/quiz

 - Schedule
-  * Consider slowing things down so that labs aren't ahead of lectures
+  * Slow things down so that labs aren't ahead of lectures
+  * Allow more time for class discussions/debates
   * Maybe add another lab: Lab 2 on geometric growth

 ## For 2024